anseki/htmlclean/README.md

 ### Malformed Nested Tags, and Close Tags in Script

 htmlclean can't parse malformed nested tags like `<p>foo<pre>bar</p>baz</pre>` precisely.
 And close tags in script like `<script>var foo = '</script>';</script>` too.
 Or, `?>` in PHP code, etc.
-Some language parser also mistake, then those recommend us to write code like `'<' + '/script>'`.
+Some language parsers also mistake, then those recommend us to write code like `'<' + '/script>'`.
 This is better even if htmlclean is not used.

 ### SSI Tags in HTML Comments